-3-004.05D Requirements Not Qualifying for Alternative Compliance: Alternative compliance will not be granted for the requirements on:
+4-004.05D Requirements Not Qualifying for Alternative Compliance: Alternative compliance will not be granted for requirements that protect the health, safety, and well-being of children, including the requirements on:

-1. Capacity/Ratio;
+- 1. Capacity/Ratio;

 - 2. Transportation;

 - 3. Supervision;

 - 4. Fire Safety;

 - 5. Criminal history/background checks;

-- 6. Licensee and staff; and
+- 6. Licensee and staff requirements;

 - 7. Any regulation for which a discipline has been initiated or completed.

-3-004.05E Notification of Department Decision: When the Department receives an alternative compliance request and has obtained all information needed to process the request, the Department will notify the applicant or licensee in writing of its decision to approve or deny the request.
+4-004.05E Notification of Department Decision: When the Department receives an alternative compliance request and has obtained all information needed to process the request, the Department will notify the applicant or licensee in writing of its decision to approve or deny the request.
 The notification will be made within 30 days of the Department's receipt of all appropriate information.

-3-004.06 Notification of Changes: An applicant or licensee must notify the Department:
+4-004.06 Notification of Changes: An applicant or licensee must notify the Department:

-3-004.06A An Amendment to Application must be submitted at least 90 working days before the planned effective date for a change:
+4-004.06A An Amendment to Application must be submitted at least 90 working days before the planned effective date for a change:

-- 1. In location (see 3-004.04); and - 2.
+- 1. In location (see 4-004.04); and - 2.
 In building or building usage.

-3-004.06B An Amendment to Application must be submitted at least five working days before the planned effective date for a change:
+4-004.06B An Amendment to Application must be submitted at least five working days before the planned effective date for a change:

 - 1. In the days of the week care is provided; - 2.
 In the hours of the day care is provided; - 3.
 In the age of children for whom the center provides care; and - 4.
-A change in household members age 13 or older, if the center is located in a private residence.
+In household members age 13 or older, if the center is located in a private residence.

-3-004.06C An Amendment to Application must be submitted within two working days of the following changes:
+4-004.06C An Amendment to Application must be submitted within two working days after the following changes are effective: